Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Where to find it: Fulong Train Station (pictured above), which has one of the best beaches in Taiwan, has the country’s most famous bento boxes.
-Guanshan (Taitung) and Fenqihu (Alishan area) are also known for their bento boxes.
+Guanshan and Chishang (Taitung) and Fenqihu (Alishan area) are also known for their bento boxes.
 Many hole-in-the-wall restaurants also prepare them, or you can buy them directly on trains.

 25. Zongzi (Sticky Rice Dumplings/粽子)

 What is it?
 Tetrahedral bundles of sticky rice steamed in banana or lotus leaves, and usually containing shiitake mushroom, pork, egg yolk, or other ingredients.
 Also called rou zong (肉粽) when they contain meat.
 They are a dish associated with the Dragon Boat Festival, but also served from street stalls year-round.

 Where to find it: Watch for them hanging in front of shops, especially around Dragon Boat Festival.